-(ii) The support from Irish Aid, Minster for Foreign Affairs of Euro 205,734 is secured by a grant agreement with the FiTI Association for the project "Support for Increasing Transparency and multi-stakeholder collaboration in fisheries management amount four Small Island Developing States (SIDS)", Contract Number: IA-TAN/2020/102.
-The project started in October 2020 and is scheduled to be completed in September 2022.
-The grant was fully disbursed to the FiTI Association in October 2020.
-This amount was recognised under grants.
+2 Formerly known as HUMBOLDT-VIADRINA Governance Platform gGmbH b) The grant from Irish Aid [Grant: Irish Aid]3 is secured by a grant agreement with the FiTI for the project "Support for Increasing Transparency and multi-stakeholder collaboration in fisheries management amount four Small Island Developing States (SIDS)", Contract Number: IA-TAN/2020/102.
+The project started in October 2020 and has been completed in December 2022.
+As shown under Note 7, a grant value of SCR 3,018,119 has been deferred to financial year 2022.